DrSnuggly/kotor-ii-switch-modding/README.md

 Mod (TSLRCM) on Nintendo Switch!**

-These scripts are by no means necessary, but they will help prevent common issues that can occur, especially when dealing with `.tpc` files and localized folders on the Nintendo Switch vs. normal KotOR 2 overrides.
+These scripts are by no means necessary, but they will help prevent common issues that can occur, especially when dealing with Aspyr's odd file structure in their port, the port's built-in `.tpc` override files, and the localized folder structure on the Nintendo Switch.

 Based on and inspired by [jacqylfrost](https://deadlystream.com/profile/48469-jacqylfrost/)'s work!